davidpatrickrose/au-boilerplate/sensible-boilerplate.md

 ## Counterparts

-The documents constituting the Agreement may be executed in a multiple counterparts.
+The documents constituting the Agreement may be executed in multiple counterparts.
 The counterparts will be read as one legal document.

 ## Waiver